aelsonjrdiniz/aelsonjrdiniz/README.md

 ### Hi there, I'm Aelson Júnior 👋

-Hi, I'm Aelson, I'm currently a undergraduate Computer Science student at the Federal University of Campina Grande.
+Hi, I'm Aelson, I'm currently an undergraduate Computer Science student at the Federal University of Campina Grande.
 In 2023, I started learning python, which was fascinating and I haven't stopped learning ever since.
 The academic environment is a place that really excites me, due to its amazing people who work and study there, whom have me want to learn more and more always.

 - 🔭 I’m currently working on the Artificial Intelligence and Dedicated Architecture Lab @ UFCG
 - 🌱 I’m currently learning digital images processing and 3D modeling